 Looking to upgrade your air filters?
-You can breathe easy with help from Finch Air Conditioning & Heating, your resident HVAC expert in La Porte.
+You can breathe easy with help from Finch Air Conditioning & Heating, your resident HVAC expert in Kingwood.
 While there are many types of air filters to choose from, installing electrostatic air filters is a great way to enhance indoor air quality.

 What Is an Electrostatic Air Filter